Student assistantships

 Fiona Taylor with Dr Lenia Kouneni

-The research project is an investigation of material kept in Special Collections regarding the excavation of the Byzantine Great Palace in Istanbul, which took place between 1935 and 1938, under the auspices of the Walker Trust of the University of St Andrews.
+The research project is an investigation of material kept in University Collections regarding the excavation of the Byzantine Great Palace in Istanbul, which took place between 1935 and 1938, under the auspices of the Walker Trust of the University of St Andrews.
 Fiona Taylor, a fourth-year student interested in Byzantine art and historiography, looked through the material in order to uncover the figures involved, the scholars’ motivations and incentives, the means by which they accessed the monuments, and the networks they established.

 Riding Astride?
 Ladies on horseback 1400-1830: A database